unifiedfx/automationfx-python/README.md

 import automationfx
 registered = queryPhone().filter(Phone.Status == 'Registered').order_by(Phone.DN.asc()).limit(10).all()
 ```
-*Note: The 'all()' function call on the end triggers the filter statement to be executed and return an array, by omitting the 'all()' function call an enumberable will be returned.
-Only when iterating through the enumberable will the call to the oData endpoint by made.*
+*Note: The 'all()' function call on the end triggers the filter statement to be executed and return an array, by omitting the 'all()' function call an enumerable will be returned.
+Only when iterating through the enumerable will the call to the oData endpoint by made.*

 ## CLI

-In addition to the API actions the 'automationfx' module includes it's own Command Line Interface (CLI) that exposes a number of the actions above in a simple interactive interface that is perfect for testing/exploring what the actions do:
+In addition to the API actions the 'automationfx' module includes its own Command Line Interface (CLI) that exposes a number of the actions above in a simple interactive interface that is perfect for testing/exploring what the actions do:

 ### Setup